Dunsborough, Western Australia: Transport

 Caves Road and Cape Naturaliste Road are major roads in the area, linked by a roundabout.
 Dunsborough is serviced by Busseltons public bus service route 815 run by Swan Transit South West (TransBusselton).
 South West Coach Lines and Transwa coach services also run service to Dunsborough for connections to other south west towns and Perth.

 Education

-Dunsborough is served by one government school, Dunsborough Primary School, and two private schools, Our Lady of the Cape Primary School and Cornerstone Christian College (a primary school campus in Quedjinup).
+Dunsborough is served by one government school, Dunsborough Primary School, and two private schools, Our Lady of the Cape Primary School and Dunsborough Christian College (a co-educational primary and secondary college in Quedjinup).